new photo

 Claxby Community Choir was formed by local musician and singer Karen Beer in 2019 as a way of bringing together the many talented people in Claxby and surrounding villages, to sing for pleasure but also to perform concerts to raise money for local causes.

-From an initial group of 20 singers, membership has grown to 55 singers, so the choir can now perform the traditional choral works in four-part harmony.
-However, repertoire ranges from the classics to arrangements of popular songs, madrigals, folk songs and Songs from the Shows, with something to satisfy the tastes of all audiences.
-Singers come from all over the Wolds and as far away as Cleethorpes.
+From an initial group of 20 singers, membership has grown to 55 singers, with singers coming from surrounding communities too.
+Repertoire ranges from the classics to arrangements of popular songs, madrigals, folk songs and Songs from the Shows, with something to satisfy the tastes of all audiences.

 The choir's inaugural performance was a Christmas concert in 2019 in Claxby church to a packed audience.
-Since then, very successful concerts have been given in Nettleton Village Hall, Tealby Church, Walesby Church and Middle Rasen Church.
+Since then, very successful concerts have been given in Nettleton, Holton-le-Moor, Tealby, Walesby, Osgodby, North Kelsey, Normanby and Middle Rasen.

 The Coronation was celebrated at Claxby on May 7th 2023 with a full church audience enjoying light music and a stunning version of the coronation anthem Zadok the Priest to finish the concert.
-The choir’s largest performance to date was at Market Rasen Methodist Church on June 10th 2023.
-The choir sang well known choral items, a medley from the hit musical Les Miserables plus some items with a Coronation theme.
-There were also some stunning solos (vocal and instrumental) from the talented members of the choir.
-As a result of this the choir was invited by Stephen Bunney to sing at the West Lindsey District Coucnil Civic Carol Service in Market Rasen in Christmas 2023.
-The performance was warmly praised by audience and dignitaries present.
+The choir’s largest performances to date have been at Market Rasen Methodist Church in June 2023 and 2024.
+The choir was also invited to sing at the West Lindsey District Council Civic Carol Service in Market Rasen in Christmas 2023 and was very excited to be invited to appear as guests on the professional touring show Tenors Unlimited at Gainsborough Trinity Arts in Saturday November 2024.
+(See news article below)

-The choir has a full programme of events for 2024.
+The choir has a full programme of events for 2025 including;

 For more information and to confirm rehearsal days, contact Karen Beer at karenbeer@hotmail.co.uk

-The choir gratefully acknowledges financial support from West Lindsey District Council, the Rotary Club and Arthur Clark Community Fund for purchase of keyboards.
+The choir gratefully acknowledges financial support from West Lindsey District Council, the Market Rasen Freemasons and Arnold Clark Community Fund for purchase of keyboards.

 WLDC